How do I prepare for the test?

 - any current Certificate or Notice of Refusal for all cars, motorcycles, light goods vehicles and heavy goods vehicles

-If you are bringing a taxi you must present all of the above documents as well as
+If you are bringing a taxi or bus you must present all of the above documents as well as

 - a current Certificate of Insurance.